 Yes.
 For four reasons.

-First, getting a vaccine, even for people who have already recovered from COVID-19, strengthens your immune response (antibody and T-cell protection).
+Second, getting a vaccine, even for people who have already recovered from COVID-19, strengthens your immune response (antibody and T-cell protection).
 This is because you get more “doses” of virus protection (one more dose from J&J and two more doses from Moderna/Pfizer).
 For the mRNA vaccines, this second dose is key for longevity.

 Now, if you recover from COVID19 and get the first mRNA vaccine dose, do you need the second dose?
 This is highly debated among scientists.
 This strategy seems to work, but we’re waiting for more evidence to change policy.

 Third, the vaccine looks to better protect against variants than natural infection.
 This Qatar study was before rampant spread of variants of concern (as well as other factors, like younger crowd, different level of public health compliance, etc).
 We have reason to believe natural infection just doesn’t work as well against new variants.

 For example, up until now, Israel has restricted previously infected individuals from getting the vaccine because they were considered protected.
 Israel has been incredibly methodical in COVID-19 testing throughout the entire pandemic.
 So, the Israelis have a good handle on who was infected with the virus.

 But this policy initiated an intense debate among scientists once variants of concern started spreading.
 This eventually sparked a small study (and others), in which scientists took blood samples among healthcare workers at three time points:

 After “natural” infection (participants were considered mild or asymptomatic);